Gregam3/Blog/content/blog/sociopathic-kantians/index.md

 this possibility.
 I could write a long article about why having this belief is rational but I'll leave that for another time.

 ### Kant's categorical imperative
+I'm aware there are multiple components to the categorical imperative, but for the sake of brevity lets leave it as this:

 The categorical imperative is the idea that in order for an action to be ethical a society would still have to function if said action were to be commit by everyone.
 For example by this standard skipping a vote is not ethical, as if no-one were to vote society would not function.

 ## Types of morality
-I believe that fundamentally there are two types of morality and they are almost always intertwined, in fact one often results as product of the other.

 ### Emotional morality
 The first type is emotional morality, some things simply feel wrong.
 There are obviously many reasons for this: